systemd/systemd/doc/BOOT_LOADER_SPECIFICATION.md

 * `initrd` refers to the initrd to use when executing the kernel.
 This also shall be a path relative to the `$BOOT` directory.
 This key is optional.
 Example: `6a9857a393724b7a981ebb5b8495b9ea/3.8.0-2.fc19.x86_64/initrd`
 * `efi` to spawn arbitrary EFI programs.
 This also takes a path relative to `$BOOT`.
 This key is only available on EFI systems.
 * `options` shall contain kernel parameters to pass to the Linux kernel to spawn.
 This key is optional.
+* `devicetree` refers to the binary device tree to use when executing the kernel.
+This also shall be a path relative to the $BOOT directory.
+This key is optional.
+Example: `6a9857a393724b7a981ebb5b8495b9ea/3.8.0-2.fc19.armv7hl/tegra20-paz00.dtb`

 Each configuration drop-in snippet must include at least a `linux` or an `efi` key, and is otherwise not valid.
 Here's an example for a complete drop-in file: